guilherme-gm/KirieZ_DoraemonSoSMods/README.md

 Library with utilities to make mods.
 The aim of this lib is to provide other mods a direct and consistent interface to do their work, so they don't have to rely on the game internals in case it ever changes.

-It may also help solve conflicts between mods, for example, by providing a single and incremental item ID system that mods may extend (not implemented right now).
+It also helps solve conflicts between mods, for example, by providing a single and incremental item ID system that mods may extend.

 ## List of mods